 We firmly believe the artists and arts of regional central Victoria will play a vital role in this mission and we are delighted to announce a new CSF COVID-19 artist relief project, WE ARE HERE.

 We have been supported to commission a suite of bold new works by artists living in Mount Alexander Shire, Macedon Ranges, Hepburn Shire, Central Goldfields Shire and the City of Greater Bendigo – or projects created within those borders.
 The aim is to help turn the current devastating disruption of cultural life into a creative, imaginative force.
-This exciting initiative offers us the opportunity to commission four new performing/live art works and three new projection/lens arts works for potential presentation at CSF 2021.
-Performing/live arts commissions will receive a commissioning fee of $3,000 per project, projection/lens arts commissions $1,000 each.
+This exciting initiative has offered us the opportunity to commission four new performing/live art works and three new projection/lens arts works for potential presentation at CSF 2021.

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.